4. Start with the API

 | Container starts but players can’t connect | Check that the correct ports are exposed (bridge) or that your entrypoint reads the GAMEYE_PORT_* variables (host).
 See Networking mode affects the Dockerfile. |

-If you’re still stuck, contact the support team on Discord or email [email protected].
+If you’re still stuck, contact the support team on Discord or the support portal.

 Next step